 Alkali Creek Trailhead and Recreation Site

 Camping is allowed at both the Alkali Creek Trailhead and Alkali Creek Horse camp (they are right next to each other).
-The fee is $6.00 per night, electric and sewer hookups are not available.
+The fee is reasonable and charged per night, electric and sewer hookups are not available.
 The camp is open year-round, you only have to pay fees May 15th to September 30th.
 Note: the campground is closed for 3 weeks each August during Sturgis Bike Week.

 22 picnic areas are also available at the Alkali Creek Trailhead.
 Plus, restrooms and drinking water.
 There is also a great self guided nature trail.
 The trail is just over 1/2 mile and takes you across prairie and through timber.
 You get some great views of Bear Butte and opportunities to view wildlife.
 Trail guides are available at the trailhead.